danielPaulinoMesquita/course-react-app-dt/README.md

-# Getting Started with Create React App

 # You can create one api fake
-##to simulate requests on back-end
+## to simulate requests on back-end

 Some apis mocking library for this cause: